Bald Head Island Conservancy

 Due to the variability in the number of nesting female sea turtles observed each season, the Conservancy will have limited numbers of Adopt-a-Legacies available to adopt each year.

-All Adopt-a purchases are symbolic adoptions of a sea turtle or sea turtle nest.
+All adopt-a contributions are symbolic adoptions of a sea turtle or sea turtle nest.
 No individual or group that participates in our adoption program may claim ownership of a sea turtle nest, egg, or hatchling.
 Each adoption is considered a donation to support the Conservancy’s Sea Turtle Protection Program.
 For those that purchase an Adopt-a-Nest, in the unfortunate event that the nest is lost due to a natural disturbance (such as predation or a natural disaster) there will be no refund nor re-assignment of a new nest.
 Rather, the adoptive parent(s) will be invited to the excavation of another nest.
 Please allow the Sea Turtle Protection Team at least 2 weeks after a major natural disturbance event to provide an in-depth update on the status of the sea turtle nests.

 Through our Sea Turtle Protection Program, we monitor and attempt to tag all female sea turtles that are observed on the beaches of BHI.
-This monitoring program has been collecting data for 35+ years, allowing us to thoughtfully and accurately select the right turtle for you.
+This monitoring program has been collecting data for 40+ years, allowing us to thoughtfully and accurately select the right turtle for you.
 Turtles are selected for Legacy or Mom sponsorship if they show signs of great site fidelity to BHI.
 Legacy sea turtles are moms who consistently nest on Bald Head Island beaches over an extended period of time (4-6 years).
 We have many nesting females who not only nest on BHI, but also use our neighboring barrier islands.
 BHI even has some nesting females who use our beaches and neighboring barrier islands in South Carolina and Georgia beaches in the same year!
 We avoid these less reliable individuals for the Adopt-a-Mom/Legacy program as best as we can and focus our attention on females who have a rich nesting history specific to BHI to ensure that you are able to experience every possible nest that your Legacy or Mom lays in the future.

 Our Sea Turtle Protection Team cannot assign an Adopt-a parent to any requested nests or sea turtles, nor guarantee that assignment will be given by a specific date.
 Adopt-as are assigned chronologically by the date of purchase, utilizing the selection process below.